Apply to clear freehold land

 Landholders wanting to clear more than a total of one hectare of native vegetation, including existing cleared land on their property, must lodge a development application and receive a permit before clearing.

-To assist you in meeting the requirements set out under s46 of the Planning Act, a Native vegetation clearing and property development plan template has been developed.
-For assistance in completing the template, contact Department of Environment and Natural Resources on 8999 3631.
+To help you meet the requirements set out under s46 of the Planning Act, use the native vegetation clearing and property development plan template .